FTIR.com

 field mirror

-The field mirror on the left shows the migration of 40 passes of the IR beam in the gas cell.
+The field mirror on the above shows the migration of 40 passes of the IR beam in the gas cell.
 The IR beam comes in at the position marked 0 and exits at the position marked 40.
 The field mirror has the corners cut out to allow the IR beam to input and exit the gas cell.

-[Home] [FCM (FTIR Collection)] [Active Gas Analyzer] [In-situ Analyzer] [Process Analyzer] [Fiber Optics Systems] [Short Path Gas Cell] [Long Path Gas Cell] [Gas Cell Service] [Gas Cell Options] [1-5 Meter, 0.4 Liter] [1-6 Meter, Conflat Seal] [10 Meter, 2 Liter] [2-20 Meter, 8 Liter] [8-80 Meter] [20-200 Meter] [6.4M-.75L] [10M2L/Collimated Beam] [Cell with Vacuum Couplings] [All Conflat/MIDAC] [Optical Elements] [O-Rings and Seals] [Gas Quant Libraries] [Accessories] [About] [Contact] [Privacy Statement]
+[Home] [New - FTIR Gas Analyzer] [Google Site Search] [FCM (FTIR Collection)] [Active Gas Analyzer] [In-situ Analyzer] [Process Analyzer] [Fiber Optics Systems] [Short Path Gas Cell] [Long Path Gas Cell] [Gas Cell Repair] [Gas Cell Options] [1-5 Meter, 500cc Volume] [1-6 Meter, Conflat Seal] [10 Meter, 2 Liter] [2-20 Meter, 8 Liter] [8-80 Meter] [20-200 Meter] [1.6 - 6.4 Meter, 750cc] [10M2L/Collimated Beam] [Cell with Vacuum Couplings] [All Conflat/MIDAC] [4.8M Cell for Alpha] [Gas Cell in a Pipe] [3 M 200 cc Gas Cell] [Optical Elements] [O-Rings and Seals] [Gas Quant Libraries] [Repair Used Equipment] [About] [Contact] [Privacy Statement] [Training and Consulting]